 Finally, we come to marketing and sales feedback.
 I’m going to include your website user experience in this category because, after all, your website design and experience is aimed at driving purchases, not just looking pretty.

-This is the step I have the most experience with, so I’m slightly biased when I say you can uncover an absolute gold mind of insights here.
+This is the step I have the most experience with, so I’m slightly biased when I say you can uncover an absolute goldmine of insights here.
 What I usually do first is look for “Voice of Customer” insights.
 I use the framework introduced by Jen Havice in this CXL article.
 Basically, when you begin analyzing your feedback, you want to look for these things:

 - Phrases that tap into the respondent’s needs/wants.